Igaigasuru/EXPRESSCLUSTER/HA DBMS Demo Toolkit (PostgreSQL).md

 		e.g.) C:\php
 	1. Add the folder path ";C\php" to Environment Variables, "Path" in System variables.
 	1. Copy and rename "C:\php\php.ini-production" file to "C:\php\php.ini".
-	1. If you store php folder othert than under C:, please replace all "C:\" (default path) in "php.ini" file to actual path.
+	1. If you store php folder othert than under C:, replace all "C:\" (default path) in "php.ini" file to actual path.
 	1. Try php command on command promptand and confirm it works.
 		```bat
 		C:\Users\Administrator>php -v